Deborahaina/Final-Project-Group4/README.md

 ## Overview

 This project involves using deep learning techniques for computer vision tasks.
-The project includes multiple models for image classification, leveraging architectures like CNN, ResNet-101, and Vision Transformer (ViT).
+The project includes multiple models for image classification, leveraging architectures like CNN, ResNet-101, and Vision Transformer (ViT), InceptionNet and Retinanet with Resnet50 as bacbone.
 Additionally, a Streamlit app is provided for easy model interaction.

 ## Installation